 NB Please note that it is necessary for all teachers to register anew for the 2021 program as previous registration will not carry over as it has done in past years.

-The program commences with the Songwriter competition (for secondary students), with submissions due by Feb 19 2021.
+The program commences with the Songwriter competition, with submissions due by Feb 19 2021.
 It is not too soon to encourage your students to start to write or think about their song!

 We are extremely excited about our 2021 Music Count Us In program and sincerely hope you will join us!